We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

-    (And if you do want to include at least some tile in your design, read 21 Tips for Perfect Bathroom Tile, my ultimate resource on the topic.)
+Note: If you do want to include at least some tile in your design, read 21 Tips for Perfect Bathroom Tile, my ultimate resource on the topic.

 If you want the look of real stone without paying the cost of real stone, we recommend finishing your bathroom walls in microcement.

 Microcement is a highly pliable concrete-based composite material used to decorate interior spaces.
 It can be spread incredibly thin, down to a thickness of just 3 mm.
 It’s suitable for walls, ceilings, floors, and just about any surface you can imagine.